-I received my PhD in Mathematics from the University of Iowa in the summer of 2012 under the guidance of Dr. Julianna Tymoczko.
-I have been a professor of mathematics at Florida Gulf Coast University since the fall of 2012.
+I received my PhD in Mathematics from the University of Iowa in the summer of 2012.
+I am a professor of Computer Science and Mathematics at Central College.
+I was a professor of mathematics at Florida Gulf Coast University from the fall of 2012 to Summer 2023.

 My main research interests wander around the intersection of algebraic geometry, algebraic combinatorics, discrete mathematics, and graph theory.
 I love working with students on research projects.
 It my favorite part of my job!
 If you are interested in working with me, just ask.
 You can also check out my research page for more information.